-Premiums: lease granted on or after 25 August 1971: taking a shorter period than the term of the lease
+Premiums: lease granted on or after 25 August 1971: term of lease treated as shorter than stated

 - see PIM1208 for leases granted after 12 June 1969 but before 25 August 1971,